AdvancedPhotonSource/tike/docs/INSTALL.rst

 From the source code
 ********************

 The build and runtime requirements are listed in `requirements.txt`.
+Install these packages before installing tike; pip will not install them automatically.

 Install the package using typical installation methods: navigate to the directory with `setup.cfg` and ask `pip` to install tike.